 - Travel ideas

 On this luxuriantly green island on the northeastern edge of the Aegean, covered by pine forests, olive and citrus groves and vineyards, myth and history take on a special allure.
-This was the birthplace of the goddess Hera, Zeus’ wife; of Aristarchos, the celebrated astrophysicist who first expounded the theory of the earth’s rotation; and of the great mathematician Pythagoras.
-On this island in the North Aegean, you will see traces of their presence, as you discover Samos’ cool, clear waters, untouched mountain villages, delicious local foods and superb sweet wine.
+This was the birthplace of the goddess Hera, wife of Zeus; of Aristarchos, the celebrated astrophysicist who first expounded the theory of the earth’s rotation; and of the great mathematician Pythagoras.
+You will find traces of their presence, as you discover Samos’ cool, clear waters, untouched mountain villages, delicious local foods and superb sweet wine.

-Samos has more than its share of antiquities and attractions for you to unearth.
+Samos has a plethora of antiquities and attractions for you to discover.
 Among them, the walls of Polykrates, the Ancient Theatre and Roman Baths, and the amazing tunnel of Eupalinos, one of the great engineering feats of all time.
-Finally, the Temple of Hera, and the sanctuary around it, in the supposed place of her birth, was one of the largest temples in Greece.
+Finally, the Temple of Hera was one of the largest temples in Greece.

 Near Karlovasi there’s Potami, a big, beautiful strand, with a selection of bars and restaurants behind it.
 At Vathy, everyone flocks to Psili Ammos (‘fine sand’) and Mykali, a beach that goes on forever.
 The south coast offers Kambou, Votsalakia (‘little pebbles’) and gorgeous Chrysi Ammos (‘golden sand’).
 Take your pick or try them all.

 Samos’ reputation for fine wine goes back to antiquity.
 It’s no accident that the Catholic Church used to have a special order of accredited Samos wine for its Holy Communion services.
 Today the famous local grape, Muscat Blanc a Petits Grains, continues to produce a dessert wine that has oenophiles raving.